Why We Are So Scared to Travel Alone

 Places You Can Travel Alone

-If the idea of a big solo trip feels overwhelming, start small.
-You can treat yourself to dinner.
-You can attend a local event.
-You can drive to a nearby town for the day.
-You can visit a museum or sit on the beach alone.
-You can attend a concert, as I did.
-These moments might seem simple, but they are powerful.
-They teach you that you do not need to wait to live your life.
+If the idea of taking a major solo trip feels daunting, start with smaller steps.
+Treat yourself to a nice dinner, attend a local event, drive to a nearby town for the day, visit a museum, or sit alone on the beach.
+You could also go to a concert, as I did.
+These simple moments are actually powerful; they remind you that you don’t have to wait to start living your life.

 There is a difference between being alone and feeling lonely.
 Loneliness is a sense of disconnection.
 Going alone is a choice.
 It is an act of self-trust.
 It is saying, “I am enough company for myself.”
 When you learn to enjoy your own presence, you stop chasing validation and stop asking others to confirm that something is worth doing.
 You begin to trust your own desires.